How to make Banana Bread without Brown Sugar

 Simple Ingredients

 - Flour – I use all-purpose flour for all my baked goods.
-I have not used whole wheat flour or almond flour.
+I have not used whole wheat flour or almond flour for this recipe.

 - Butter – I use room temperature, not melted butter.